Master of Arts in Liberal Studies (MALS) - The Committee's Page

 Our first words to you as GLS Final Project Committee members are: Thank you!
 You have committed a significant chunk of your valuable time to helping one of our students reach the final milestone of his or her academic journey to the Master of Arts in Liberal Studies (MALS) degree.
 We very much appreciate that commitment and, hopefully, this web page will make your task simpler.

-We recommend as your first step that you become familiar with what we expect from the student.
+Once committed, we recommend as your first step that you become familiar with what we expect from the student.
 A careful read of our web page titled "MALS Final Project Instructions" located at http://www.uncw.edu/gls/curriculum-gls598.html will provide this familiarization.

 Director and Reader